 - The call must be communicated by the student (not a parent or designate) directly to the OR personnel.
 Voice messages will not be accepted.

 - The student must provide name, last four digits of his or her social security number, and his or her unique Monmouth student ID number.

 - Telephone withdrawals will be confirmed by the OR.

 - The student is responsible for ensuring that the withdrawal is communicated to the OR.

-Pro-rata percentages are applied against tuition, comprehensive fee, lab fee, orientation fee, and room and board fees (less a $500 cancellation fee for students who have contracted for housing).
+Pro-rata percentages are applied against tuition, comprehensive fee, lab fee, and room and board fees (less a $500 cancellation fee for students who have contracted for housing).
 The resulting amount is then compared to any student payments that may have been made with the difference being the amount still due the University or the amount available to be refunded.
-There will be no refunding of monies paid for health insurance, books, supplies, damages, fines, or other fees not mentioned above.
+There will be no refunding of moneys paid for health insurance, books, supplies, damages, fines, or other fees not mentioned above.
 Any amount available for refund will be returned to its sources.
 Federal Title IV aid, state aid, and University aid will receive refunds prior to any refund being paid to the student.